DefenderK/GetBHELogs/README.md

   # Later, run -GetBHEPerfmon and choose Y to stop and zip
   ```

-- Delete the collector and performonce output files:
+- Delete the collector and performance output files:
   ```powershell
   .\GetBHESupportLogsTool.ps1 -DeleteBHEPerfmon
   ```